Brachytherapy for Uterine Cancer

-Brachytherapy is effective in reducing the risk of cancer recurrence with low risks of side effects.
+Brachytherapy is effective in reducing the risk of cancer recurrence with a low risk of side effects.

 Where surgery is not possible at all, radiation therapy may be used as the ‘main’ treatment for uterine cancer.
-Primary radiation therapy for uterine cancer involves both external beam radiation therapy and brachytherapy.
+Primary radiation therapy for uterine cancer involves both external beam radiation therapy and brachytherapy, where possible.

 Most centres in Australia use ‘high dose rate’ brachytherapy, which delivers treatment in a very short period of time (minutes).